-The Small Swords Society (Xiaodao hui, 小刀会) emerged during the Taiping Rebellion (1850-1864).
+The Small Sword Society (Xiaodao hui, 小刀会) emerged during the Taiping Rebellion (1850-1864).
 Made up of people from Guangdong and Fujian, it was a secret society organized along kinship and native-place links.

 After the fall of Nanjing, when the Taiping Armies threatened Shanghai in 1853, the local circuit intendant (daotai 道台) Wu Jianzhang (吴健彰) called upon his fellow Cantonese and Fujianese, unemployed dockworkers, to help defend the city.
 The Shanghai daotai served as something of an interface between the Qing and the foreign powers.
 However, Wu was unable to pay his impromptu army.
 The disgruntled mercenaries turned to another Cantonese, Liu Lichuan (刘丽川) who headed a secret society, the Small Swords, a branch of the Triads, in Shanghai.
 Another chapter of the Small Swords had successfully attacked Xiamen previously.
 Under Liu, and cooperating with other secret societies active in Shanghai at the time, they staged a coup.